jrgolz/github.io/index.md

 I repeated the code above to download blue spruces.
 In total I downloaded 1024 images.
 There is for sure a better way.

-At this point I tried to merge what I had done with the code from the lesson.
+At this point I tried to merge the download code I found with the code from the lesson.
 My next hurdle was at the parent_label, which I couldn't figure out.
 There are a set of functions related to downloading data and untaring data and identifying a path of the data, but I found that confusing.
 For example "path" doesn't show you the full path, and I couldn't figure out how to see it.
 That simple thing set me back.
 My workaround was to put all images in the same folder and just use Caps for Torrey Pine and lowercase for blue spruce.
 That way my model could know what was what using the "isupper method."
 Becasue of this, throughout my model, True = Torrey Pine and False = bluespruce.
 This was how I defined my dataset.

 Next I use fastai's dataloader class to create batches of images to send to the GPU to train the model.

-# Here is a quick detour to Chapter 1 code describing the dataset and moving it to dataloaders.
-I needed 'isupper'
 def is_Torrey_Pine(x): return x[0].isupper()
 dls = ImageDataLoaders.from_name_func(
     path, get_image_files(path), valid_pct=0.2, seed=42,
     label_func=is_Torrey_Pine, item_tfms=RandomResizedCrop(224, min_scale=0.5), batch_tfms=aug_transforms())

-# Back to Chapter 2
+Then to train the data:

 learn = cnn_learner(dls, resnet34, metrics=error_rate)
 learn.fine_tune(4)

-*Here is the output
+Here was the output:

 epoch	train_loss	valid_loss	error_rate	time
 0	0.855714	0.284190	0.086538	00:04
 epoch	train_loss	valid_loss	error_rate	time